PgeePow/RO-WEB/docs/troubleshoot.md

 If you see **“Cannot init d3d”** or **GRF file errors**:

-- Run `Setup.exe` as administrator.
+- Run `opensetup.exe` as administrator.
 - In **Graphics API**, select **DirectX 7**.
 - Save settings and restart the client.